Didi Benami

-Vered "Didi" Benami (ורד "דידי" בן עמי; born October 25, 1986) is an American singer who was the tenth-place finalist on the ninth season of American Idol.
-Since her appearance on American Idol, she has spent the past few years honing her craft, taking classes and writing her first full-length album, Reverie.
+Vered "Didi" Benami (ורד "דידי" בן עמי; born October 25, 1986) is an American singer-songwriter and television host.
+After placing tenth on the ninth season of American Idol, she released her debut single, "Gasoline", in 2012 and the album Reverie in 2014.
+In 2023, she began co-hosting the AXS series Banded.

 Early life and education

 Benami was born in New York before moving to Tennessee at the age of seven.
 Her father is Israeli and her first name, Vered (ורד) means "rose" in Hebrew.
 She spent most of her formative years in Knoxville, Tennessee.
 Benami was raised Jewish.

 Benami is a 2005 graduate of West High School.
 She started singing in the fifth grade.
 In school, she performed the role of Marty in the musical "Grease" and frequently performed the national anthem in front of various crowds.

 On American Idol, Benami said she was a cheerleader and mascot at Bearden Middle School.

 Benami attended Nashville's Belmont University before moving to California.
 This move followed the death of her close friend and roommate, Rebecca Joy Lear, in an automobile accident driving from Nashville to her Kansas home during the Christmas holiday of her first year.
 They wrote songs together, mostly on Lear's album, but Benami recently said that she would pursue Lear's music first and would most likely upload Benami version of Lear's songs.